Useful guide for first time visitors to KI

 KI Outdoor Action can provide single or double kayaks, for up to 4 hours, as well as sandboards and toboggans for either an hour or a day.
 You can also pick up a sand board to hit the slopes at Little Sahara.

 Will my mobile phone work on Kangaroo island?

 At home you may rely on your smart phone.
 On the island expect that mobile coverage will be patchy to non-existent.
-However, if your phone plan is with Telstra you may be able to make and receive calls from Serenity Cottage.
+However, if your phone plan is with Optus you may be able to make and receive calls from Serenity Cottage.
 From the time you arrive at Cape Jervis to board the ferry it is likely that you will have SOS coverage only for emergencies.
 Public (coin operated) phones are located in all centres and some attractions.

 Important phone numbers

 For life threatening emergencies call 000 (triple zero)

 or call 112 if using a mobile phone.